 A couple of personal examples of a trade off that I’ve made for my family are:

 - Switching to a low-cost cell service

 - Closing an activity center account that we rarely use to focus on the local gym

 Again, the list can go on and on.
 What is important to you?
 Is it more important to you to have 300 channels (I bet you don’t watch 20 of them) or put money towards your kids’ college funds?
 That question could sound a little dramatic, but the point is valid.

 The 50-30-20 Budget Method Wrap-Up

-The 50-30-20 budget is just a tool.
+A 50-30-20 budget is just a tool.
 An idea.
-In order to be successful using any tool you need to have the right mindset to use it and learn from it.
-If you are not honest with yourself about how to judge your spending then you won’t be successful with anything.
+To be successful using any tool you need to have the right mindset to use it and learn from it.
+If you are not honest with yourself about how to judge your spending, then you won’t be successful with anything.